8 Signs That Your Elderly Loved One Needs Memory Care

 If your senior loved one is communicating with you less frequently or the quality of those communications has declined, it may be time to talk to them about residential memory care.
 Likewise, changes to vision or hearing can both point to a decline in health and well-being.

-In particular, an older person with dementia may revert to child-like or infantile speech patterns.
-They may become generally less communicative or seem perpetually bewildered.
+In particular, an older person with dementia may revert to child-like speech patterns.
+They may become generally less communicative or seem bewildered.
 Simple questions or instructions might be met with inappropriate or nervous laughter or frustration, and agitation.

 8. Wandering